Overview

 Key elements

-All programmes will kick-off and conclude with an in-person welcome and closing day, allowing you to meet your peers as well as leaders on other cohorts, and to build trusted relationships.
+All programmes will kick-off and conclude with an in-person welcome and closing session, allowing you to meet your peers as well as leaders on other cohorts, and to build trusted relationships.

 Workshops

-Participants join six workshop sessions that focus on different elements of leadership development.
-Each workshop is a half-day session and includes presentations, discussions, small group work and peer learning.
-Themes include leadership styles, how to get the best out of people, talent development and performance management, developing teams, driving organisational success, and influencing others.
+Participants join six half-day workshops that focus on different elements of leadership development.
+Each session includes presentations, discussions, reflection and peer learning.
+Themes include how to get the best out of people, listening skills, overcoming barriers, and creating safe and inclusive spaces.

 Additional workshops

-This workshop will consider the principles of system leadership as well as provide skills, tools and approaches that are grounded in practical application.
+Systems Leadership - principles of system leadership as well as skills, tools and practical approaches.

 Action Learning Sets (ALS)

 Aspiring Leaders provides an opportunity to build relationships with other new and emerging leaders working in the homelessness sector.
-An online community enables participants to support and be supported by their peers during the life of the programme and beyond.
-WhatsApp is used as a formal channel to ask questions, share learnings and offer mutual support.
-At the end of the programme, all participants will have the option to join the growing leadership alumni group on LinkedIn.
+An online Whatsapp community enables participants to support peers during the life of the programme and beyond.
+The channel is used to ask questions, share learnings and offer mutual support.

-Our open-to-all webinars provide an opportunity to hear first-hand from CEOs and other expert speakers.
-Some sessions run as open Q&As, and others address particular themes and topics relevant to all leaders.
-Planned topics include Inclusive Leadership, creating more diverse and inclusive organisations, and how to involve people with lived experience authentically.
+This includes our back catalogue of webinar recordings, which provide an opportunity to hear first-hand from CEOs and other expert speakers.
+Topics include Inclusive Leadership, creating more diverse and inclusive organisations, and how to involve people with lived experience authentically.

 Mentoring